Getting dizzy and lightheaded is always scary, but especially if it happens after a run or other workout.

 If you’re reading this article, then there’s a good chance that this scary feeling has happened to you at least once.

-In this article, we’ll cover everything that you need to know about lightheadedness about a run.
+In this article, we’ll cover everything you need to know about lightheadedness after a run.
 We’ll discuss the reasons why someone might get dizzy after a run as well as some tips on how to prevent it.

 Why Does Dizziness Occur After Running?

 Dizziness after running can occur for a variety of reasons.
-Many are not serious, but sometimes lightheadedness can be caused by more serious issues, so if none of these causes seem to match your condition, talk to a doctor.
+Many are not serious, but sometimes lightheadedness can be caused by more serious issues.
+If none of these causes seem to match your condition, talk to a doctor.

 Typically, dizziness occurs after running due to blood pressure, which comes down quickly after a sudden stop.
 This is more likely to occur after a hard run or race because you pushed your body really hard and then all of the sudden stopped.